jresoort/kafkastreams-workshop/README.md

 }
 ```

+There are a lot more ProducerConfig and ConsumerConfig properties you can set, but for now these are ok.
+Check the kafka documentation if you want to know more.

 Now we can implement a Kafka Listener class.
 The Kafka Listener should have a method annotated with:
 ```
 @KafkaListener(topics = TopicNames.RECEIVED_SENSOR_DATA)